John-Kostick/vzome-sharing/_posts/2023-03-27-Phyllotaxis-Study-14-24-15.md

 published: true
 layout: vzome
 description:
-  This is a study of Phyllotaxis.
+  This is about plant structure.
 ---

 {% comment %}